Why do the Japanese have paper walls?

 Why-do-the-Japanese-use-sliding-doors

 The reason they have sliding doors isn’t that the Japanese are obsessed with privacy.
-It is done so that you can open their homes for more excellent ventilation if needed (to cool them down on hot summer nights, perhaps?).
+It is done so you can open their homes for more excellent ventilation (to cool them down on hot summer nights, perhaps?).

 Of course, you could open up all your windows, but how much privacy would you have then?